Buildings

 Tools to Understand and Enhance Building Efficiency

 Benchmarking; energy rating, such as through the Home Energy Rating System or Home Energy Score; and certification (including ENERGY STAR® and LEED) can drive efficiency in buildings.
-Zero Net Energy Buildings and Smart Buildings are also growing rapidly.
+Zero net energy buildings and smart buildings are also growing rapidly.

 Model Building Energy Codes

-Model building energy codes are expected to save $126 billion in energy costs and 13 quads of primary energy over the 2010 to 2040 timeframe.
+Model building energy codes are expected to save $138 billion in energy costs and 13.5 quads of primary energy over the 2010 to 2040 timeframe.

 Energy Efficiency and Household Cost Reductions